senkrad76/Anidea-for-SmartThings/README.md

 ### Anidea for Mijia Contact
 The [Anidea for Aqara Contact](#anidea-for-aqara-contact) covers both ranges.

+## Anidea for HTTP Motion
+A light in a room is switched automatically by a motion sensor at certain times of day.
+Very occasionally the room may also be occupied at those times and it would be a nuisance if the lights kept turning off because the occupants were watching the TV and not moving about.
+If it were possible to detect the TV is switched on then the automation could keep the lights on.
+Given the automation is working with a motion sensor it is likely to be able to handle a second one.
+Therefore a device handler which treats the TV being on as active motion would be rather handy.

+This simple device handler does the job described above.
+Every fifteen minutes it attempts to connect an HTTP server on the IP address and port defined in the preferences.
+If the parse() command picks up the response the status is set to active.
+If no response is received within a minute the status is set to inactive.
+The refresh() command can also be used to check the status out of band, and custom active() and inactive() commands can be used to set the motion attribute directly.

+*Polling more frequently than every fifteen minutes just seems like 'a bad thing'.*

+*A number of users claimed that, if Smart Lighting was configured with multiple motion sensors, they didn't 'or' together when it came to inactivity timeouts.
+Several tests and months of usage suggested this was not the case.
+Unfortunately things seem to have changed and now the second motion sensor being active will not prevent inactivity timeouts.*

 ## Anidea for Virtual Button
 At the time of writing, there isn't a useful virtual button that works with the device details screen in the new app.
 This device handler implements the Button and Momentary capabilities and sends `pushed` events when the momentary tile is pressed in the new app, or the `push()` method is called from other apps e.g. webCoRE.
 The handler also supports the `down_6x` value of the button, but this is only used to seed the button attribute at start up, which is something that keeps the new app happy.